ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Most of these have implementation options to accommodate a range of use cases.

 For example, COSE does not require a particular set of cryptographic algorithms so as to accommodate different usage scenarios and evolution of algorithms over time.
-Section 10 of {{RFC9052}} describes the profiling considerations for COSE.
+{{Section 10 of RFC9052}} describes the profiling considerations for COSE.

 The use of encryption is optional for both CWT and JWT.
-Section 8 of {{RFC7519}} describes implementation requirement and recommendations for JWT.
+{{Section 8 of RFC7519}} describes implementation requirement and recommendations for JWT.

 Similarly, CBOR provides indefinite length encoding, which is not commonly used, but valuable for very constrained devices.
 For EAT itself, in a particular use case some claims will be used and others will not.
-Section 4 of {{RFC8949}} describes serialization considerations for CBOR.
+{{Section 4 of RFC8949}} describes serialization considerations for CBOR.

 For example a mobile phone use case may require the device make and model, and prohibit UEID and location for privacy reasons.
 The general EAT standard retains all this flexibility because it too is aimed to accommodate a broad range of use cases.